LuisPatino92/printf/README.md

 0x11.
 C - printf

-This is a version of printf() command made by Holberton students.
+This is our version of  the  command named printf() This version has been made by Holberton students.